cableguy99/docs/docs/general/faq.md

 #### How can I create a public 'coinbase address' wallet?
 Is it only with TaoWallet for iOS and Android?
 Are there other options?
 You need to create a wallet for the masternode public address.
 This wallet does not need to contain any TAO, think of it as a shell address.
-You will then stake tao into the masternode address via your main TAO wallet.
+You will then stake TAO into the masternode address via your main TAO wallet.

 You can use the iOS and Android apps.
 Also you can create wallets with Metamask, MyEtherWallet.